 Located on Union Street in the East End, has a picnic shelter, basketball courts and playground equipment.

-Located on the south side of West Second Street between Wall and Short streets, features playground equipment and a picnic shelter.
+Located on the south side of West Second Street between Wall and Short streets.

 Limestone Landing and Fishing Pier